 Although lighter in body, Pinot can still stand up to some meat dishes, such as duck.
 It also works incredibly well with mushrooms, truffles, and herbs such as thyme and oregano.
 Its balanced acidity also makes it a perfect accompaniment to creamier dishes such as mushroom risotto or polenta with mushroom ragu.

-Try Russian River Pinot Noir with some of these other flavor and food combinations.
+Try Russian River Pinot Noir with some of these other flavors and food combinations.

 Cheese/nuts: Goat cheese, brie, walnuts